Why Clifford Chance?

 By empowering our people, we empower ourselves.
 In choosing Clifford Chance, you’ll be guaranteed a supportive environment where you’ll be free to express yourself and feel part of our team.

-You’ll be supported by great people: We believe in the power of teams over individuals.
-All of our most successful outcomes are drawn not from individuals, but from bringing together the right mix of knowledge and expertise.
+You’ll be supported by great people: We believe in the power of teams.
+All of our most successful outcomes are drawn from bringing together the right mix of knowledge and expertise.

 Nobody works alone at Clifford Chance.
 Our teams are collaborative, which allows us to deliver a seamless, integrated service to our clients.
 Many of the challenges we work on are spread across several practice areas, meaning we combine skills from across our firm to succeed.